frankshearar/Home/Package-Signatures-Technical-Details.md

 A signature MUST NOT specify both the author and repository commitment types.
 A signature which is neither an author nor repository signature MUST NOT use the aforementioned commitment types.

 An author signature MAY satisfy the requirements of any CAdES signature but MUST satisfy CAdES-BES requirements with the following additional requirements:
 * The `signing-certificate-v2` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126.html#section-5.7.3.2)] MUST be present.
+The hash algorithm used in this attribute MUST be a [supported hash algorithm](#SupportedAlgorithms).
 * The `signing-time` attribute [[RFC 5652](https://tools.ietf.org/html/rfc5652#section-11.3)] MUST be present.

 An author signature SHOULD extend to CAdES-T by adding the `signature-time-stamp` attribute [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-6.1.1)] to provide long-term signature validity even after the signing certificate's validity period has passed.

 If a signature, primary or not, lacks a timestamp, then that signature SHOULD be considered expired and subsequently ignored if the current time according to the package reader is outside of the signing certificate's validity period.
 If specifically the primary signature's signing certificate has expired and the primary signature lacks a timestamp, then a package reader MAY still use information in the signed CMS to verify package integrity but MUST otherwise treat the signature as expired and the package as unsigned.
-An exception to signature expiration is that package readers MAY choose to treat timestamps as non-expiring.
+An exception to signature expiration is that package readers MAY choose to treat timestamp signatures as non-expiring.

-The signed CMS certificates collection (`SignedData.certificates`) SHOULD contain all certificates, including the root certificate, necessary to build a single, complete, valid chain for each signature in the signed CMS object.
+A signed CMS certificates collection (`SignedData.certificates`) MUST contain all certificates, including the root certificate, from the complete chain that was successfully built at signing time for a signer's signing certificate.
+For timestamp signatures, a timestamp requestor may build the timestamp signing certificate's chain and add the certificates to the timestamp signed CMS before adding the timestamp to the signature being timestamped.

 Package signing certificate requirements and minimum requirements for hash and signature algorithms are listed in the following sections.